akponaokujeni/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a geographer with a strong background in remote sensing and geoinformation science.
-My research is motivated by the variety of exciting possibilities Earth observation offers to map and monitor our planet's land surface.
-I am utilizing imaging spectroscopy (hyperspectral) data, multispectral time series and machine learning to quantify land cover and vegetation properties as well as land surface change processes.
-My studies extend across a wide range of terrestrial ecosystems and focus on innovative methodological developments and environmental research questions related ecosystem structure, ecosystem function and global change.
+My research is motivated by the variety of exciting possibilities Earth observation offers to map and monitor our planet’s land surface.
+I am specialized in using imaging spectroscopy (hyperspectral) data, long and dense multispectral time series and machine learning techniques to quantify land cover and vegetation properties as well as land surface change processes.
+My studies extend across a wide range of terrestrial application domains (e.g. natural ecosystems, agricultural land, urban areas) and focus on innovative methodological developments and their user-friendly implementation as well as environmental research questions related ecosystem structure, ecosystem function and global change.

 {{< icon name="download" pack="fas" >}} See my full 👉[CV](https://www.dropbox.com/s/gan76xhlxahhc4o/okujeni_cv_public_july2021.pdf?dl=0) for further information.